We have a responsibility to respect the places we travel to. Discover the five main keys to responsible tourism plus a challenge for your next trip!

 Respect and embrace the local culture: Take part in a custom that doesn't exist back home

 Respect the local geography: Pack those reusable bags and commit to cleaning up trash at one attraction you visit

-Be mindful of your impact: Swap at least one item on your packing list for an eco-friendly alternative (like a shampoo bar for travel-sized shampoo)
+Be mindful of your impact: Swap at least one item on your packing list for an eco-friendly alternative, like a shampoo bar (this is one of my faves) instead of a travel-sized shampoo bottle

 Support local business: Visit a local business (shop, restaurant, tour, etc.) and write a review online to help others support them too!

 Avoid animal exploitation: Support an organization that works toward local animal rehabilitation or wildlife protection

 Do you have any other ideas on how to be a responsible tourist?
 Let me know in the comments below!